pietersv/pogo/README.md

 * Searches NYTimes Articles API for news articles matching the search term

 # Results
 Below is a screen image of one Pogo visualizations, showing the mean sentiment score of the text comments written by customers (e.g. "The  is everything that was promised to Apple customers.
-I suggest this phone to upgraders and everyone else!"), versus the numerical product rating on Best Buy (e.g. "5" stars):
+I suggest this phone to upgraders and everyone else!"), versus the numerical product rating on Best Buy (e.g. "5" stars).
+This graph shows a strong correlation between the numerical rating and the sentiment score of the review text, spanning the entire 0.0 to 1.0 scale.
+Of course, you'd expect more positive words with more positive reviews, the striking thing was how well the sentiment API scores reflected our intuitive sense of the sentiments when reading the words:
 <a href="http://tinypic.com?ref=2889zl" target="_blank"><img src="http://i61.tinypic.com/2889zl.png" border="0" width="80%" alt="Image and video hosting by TinyPic" ></a>